Kakoo28/mastermind_js/README.md

 2. Click on the colored pegs on the right side of the screen to select the colors for your guess.

 3. Once you have selected 4 colors, the game will then give you feedback on your guess by placing red and white pegs on the board.
-A black peg means that one of your colors is in the correct position, and a white peg means that one of your colors is in the code, but in the wrong position.
+A red peg means that one of your colors is in the correct position, and a white peg means that one of your colors is in the code, but in the wrong position.
 It is not possible to know which color corresponds to the indicator.